TSiu88/tea-distributor-redux/README.md

 This project uses Redux in all states to show proof of concept and understanding of using Redux, even if local states do not require to be handled by Redux.

 ## Specifications

+### Assigment Objectives
+Update application from last week to incorporate Redux.

+Requirements for the refactor:
+  - All state in your application should be handled by Redux (even if React can handle it locally).
+  - All reducers should be tested thoroughly, and all tests must be passing.
+  - Action creators and constants should be used.

 ### User Stories
 <details>